onurbilginnn/bash-learning/variables-shell-expansions/README.md

 ### Parameter

-A parameter is any entity that stores values <br>
+A parameter is any entity that stores values

-There are 3 types of parameters; <br>
+There are 3 types of parameters;
 - Variables -> A parameter whose values you can manually change
 - Positional parameters
 - Special parameters